Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \subsubsection{Fish production forecast}

-The ongoing advancement of spatial observation technology has substantially bolstered the capacity to conduct interdisciplinary research on AI within the fisheries domain.
-Presently, it is feasible to acquire copious amounts of synchronous and dynamic information regarding fish culture areas, which has enhanced the ability to conduct comprehensive studies.
+Benefiting from the advancement of geospatial observation technology, it is feasible to acquire copious amounts of synchronous and dynamic information regarding fish culture areas, which has enhanced the ability to conduct comprehensive studies using AI technology within the fisheries domain.
 Environmental data from potential fishery culture areas can also be collected and analyzed qualitatively to determine the distribution characteristics of fish organisms.
-These data can then be used to support yield prediction and optimization of fish products, ultimately improving the sustainability and efficiency of fishery management practices.
-Overall, these advancements in observation technology and research methods have improved our understanding of fish production and are essential for effective fisheries management.

-In \cite{knudby2010predictive}, habitat variables from IKONOS data are combined with ML and statistical models to estimate the species richness and biomass of fish communities around two coral reefs in Zanzibar.
-The Bagging model is found to be the most accurate, with a root mean squared error (RMSE) of 0.73.
-Additionally, yield predictions have been made for specific species, such as sea cucumbers.
-For example, \cite{li2021seecucumbers} uses the object detector YOLOv3~\cite{2018YOLOv3} to detect sea cucumbers from UAV images of Hideaway Bay, Queensland, Australia, providing the first example of applying a DL model to quantify the number and density of sea cucumbers over a large area.
-Besides RS data, other types of data have also been utilized in fishery research. \cite{zhang2022coastal} creates a benchmark of a large-scale underwater video dataset for training the mask R-CNN model, which is used to detect and classify underwater organisms with an mAP of 0.628.
-In \cite{chen2022remote}, ML algorithms are used to simulate the effects of environmental variables on fish catches, finding that the catches of aquatic biological clocks in Poyang Lake are highly susceptible to hydrometeorological conditions (R = 0.9).
-The results of this study can provide strong support for guiding fisheries conservation and management and have achieved the goal of increasing yield.
-Overall, these studies showcase the potential of utilizing various types of data and AI techniques in fishery research for a better understanding and management of aquatic resources.
+These data can be used to support yield prediction and optimization of fish products.
+Knudby et al. \cite{knudby2010predictive} combines the habitat variables from IKONOS data with ML and statistical models to estimate the species richness and biomass of fish communities around two coral reefs in Zanzibar.
+Li et al. \cite{li2021seecucumbers} uses the object detector YOLOv3~\cite{2018YOLOv3} to detect sea cucumbers from UAV images of Hideaway Bay, Queensland, Australia, providing the first example of applying a DL model to quantify the number and density of sea cucumbers over a large area.
+Besides RS data, other types of data have also been utilized in fishery research.
+Zhang et al. \cite{zhang2022coastal} creates a benchmark of a large-scale underwater video dataset for training the mask R-CNN model.
+Chen et al. \cite{chen2022remote} adopts ML algorithms to simulate the effects of environmental variables on fish catches, finding that the catches of aquatic species in Poyang Lake are highly susceptible to hydrometeorological conditions.
+Besides, real-time detection techniques have been developed to facilitate the capture and monitoring of underwater fish or crabs \cite{cao2020real, ji2023real}.
+Yao et al. \cite{yao2024fmrft} proposed an end-to-end real-time tracking model to achieve accurate monitoring in factory farming environments.
+However, the collection and labeling of large-scale datasets is a labor-intensive task.
+To address this issue, researchers in \cite{mahmood2020automatic} use synthetic data to improve the accuracy of detecting western rock lobsters.